ToYoNiX/debian-project/README.md

 ### Linux Details

 > [!NOTE]
-> Here we will be talking about difference between popular linux distros and package managers
-> Will be talking about some helpful terminal commands
-> Also will try to explain scripting language basics, and some helpful tips
+> Here, we will discuss the differences between popular Linux distributions and their package managers.
+We'll also cover some useful terminal commands, explain the basics of scripting languages, and provide some helpful tips.

 ---